+Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans)

+English Learners LEA-wide All Schools

+Foster Youth Schoolwide

+Low Income

+New Action

-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners Foster Youth Low Income LEA-wide Schoolwide All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New Action Modified Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services A senior team made up of college counselor, academic counselor, senior teachers and instructional leads will meet weekly to discuss the status of each student in the current senior class.
-Action plans are developed and assigned to staff.
-For any senior who has not yet passed the CAHSEE, a team of staff members will be formed to provide tutoring to ensure the test will be passed during the senior year.
-Any senior who is at risk of not receiving full credit for one of their A-G courses will receive specialized assistance from a senior team member A senior team made up of college counselor, academic counselor, senior teachers and instructional leads will meet weekly to discuss the status of each student in the current senior class.
-Action plans are developed and assigned to staff.
-For any senior who has not yet passed the CAHSEE, a team of staff members will be formed to provide tutoring to ensure the test will be passed during the senior year.
-Any senior who is at risk of not receiving full credit for one of their A-G courses will receive specialized assistance from a senior team member A senior team made up of college counselor, academic counselor, senior teachers and instructional leads will meet weekly to discuss the status of each student in the current senior class.
-Action plans are developed and assigned to staff.
-For any senior who has not yet passed the CAHSEE, a team of staff members will be formed to provide tutoring to ensure the test will be passed during the senior year.
-Any senior who is at risk of not receiving full credit for one of their A-G courses will receive specialized assistance from a senior team member after school or during one of the intersessions.
+- A senior team made up of college counselor, academic counselor, senior teachers and instructional leads will meet weekly to discuss the status of each student in the current senior class.
+Action plans are developed and assigned to staff. - For any senior who has not yet passed the CAHSEE, a team of staff members will be formed to provide tutoring to ensure the test will be passed during the senior year. - Any senior who is at risk of not receiving full credit for one of their A-G courses will receive specialized assistance from a senior team member

+- A senior team made up of college counselor, academic counselor, senior teachers and instructional leads will meet weekly to discuss the status of each student in the current senior class.
+Action plans are developed and assigned to staff. - For any senior who has not yet passed the CAHSEE, a team of staff members will be formed to provide tutoring to ensure the test will be passed during the senior year. - Any senior who is at risk of not receiving full credit for one of their A-G courses will receive specialized assistance from a senior team member

+- A senior team made up of college counselor, academic counselor, senior teachers and instructional leads will meet weekly to discuss the status of each student in the current senior class.
+Action plans are developed and assigned to staff. - For any senior who has not yet passed the CAHSEE, a team of staff members will be formed to provide tutoring to ensure the test will be passed during the senior year. - Any senior who is at risk of not receiving full credit for one of their A-G courses will receive specialized assistance from a senior team member

-- All students are introduced to the rigors of Advanced Placement coursework early during their high school years.
-Each student is required to commit to taking and passing at least one AP class. - Multiple AP Study Nights are held each year to increase student success on the rigorous AP exams. - Students in need receive assistance in pursuing financial aid for exam fees after school or during one of the intersessions.
+- after school or during one of the intersessions. - All students are introduced to the rigors of Advanced Placement coursework early during their high school years.
+Each student is required to commit to taking and passing at least one AP class. - Multiple AP Study Nights are held each year to increase student success on the rigorous AP exams. - Students in need receive assistance in pursuing financial aid for exam fees

-- All students are introduced to the rigors of Advanced Placement coursework early during their high school years.
-Each student is required to commit to taking and passing at least one AP class. - Multiple AP Study Nights are held each year to increase student success on the rigorous AP exams. - Students in need receive assistance in pursuing financial aid for exam fees after school or during one of the intersessions.
+- after school or during one of the intersessions. - All students are introduced to the rigors of Advanced Placement coursework early during their high school years.
+Each student is required to commit to taking and passing at least one AP class. - Multiple AP Study Nights are held each year to increase student success on the rigorous AP exams. - Students in need receive assistance in pursuing financial aid for exam fees

-- All students are introduced to the rigors of Advanced Placement coursework early during their high school years.
+- after school or during one of the intersessions. - All students are introduced to the rigors of Advanced Placement coursework early during their high school years.
 Each student is required to commit to taking and passing at least one AP class. - Multiple AP Study Nights are held each year to increase student success on the rigorous AP exams. - Students in need receive assistance in pursuing financial aid for exam fees